Click to share!

 sleek side part volume

-Here’s what to do: Start by applying volumizing mousse or root-lifting spray to your crown before blow-drying.
-Blow-dry your hair away from your face, focusing the heat on your roots.
 Use a texturizing product like sea salt spray to add dimension without weighing things down.
 The key is creating vertical lines that flatter your features.
-You’ll end up with movement, polish, and a style that looks effortlessly put-together.
+These lines naturally lengthen your face shape.

 Soft Waves: Styling Technique for Any Cut